ECE454, Fall 2025

 SUCCESS: frame #0 is the same compared to the reference implementation

 The non-competitive portion should be fairly easy for anyone who puts in a reasonable amount of effort in this lab.
-If you can achieve a certain level of performance speedup, which we call the threshold speedup, the TA will assign marks to you 70% marks for this portion.
+If your code can achieve a modest level of performance speedup (as shown on the automarker website), which we call the threshold speedup, the TA will assign 70% marks for this portion.
 This lab is designed to provide you with several opportunities for implementing performance optimizations.
 One can trivially achieve at least a 50x performance speedup compared to the reference solution.

 The threshold speedup for this portion of the lab will be based on the average mark of all submissions in the first week of last year (e.g., you can expect a threshold speedup requirement in the range of 125x).